ziolai/nederlanse-vlam-vereniging/README.md

 ### Ivan
 1. pays invoices to hotel, to KIWICO, to FYPER and to CVENT;
+2. contact person to CVENT; sends CVENT contact list; William Spooner (wspooner@cvent.com) and Zain Chandan (zchandan@cvent.com); coordinates with Pyrrhos to arrange online payment system;
-2. announce Combura on Linked-Inn page;
+3. announce Combura on Linked-Inn page;

-## Section 7: NVV Theme Day Suggestions
+## Section 6: NVV Theme Day Suggestions
 - theme day on non-intrusive imaging using convolutional neural networks
 - theme day on public domain tools for meshing and computational fluid dynamics
 - theme day on experimental techniques